bhoggard/nowplaying/README.md

 # nowplaying

-one-page clojure application to show what's playing on my favorite classical stations
+One-page clojure application to show what is playing on my favorite classical stations.
+See it on heroku [here](http://nowplaying.tristanmedia.com/).

 ## Prerequisites